XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

-  * Continuing the example above, if ledger consensus completes with only those 20 transactions, and all of those transactions paid the minimum required fee at each step, the limit will be adjusted from 6 to 20, and the `lastLedgerMedianFeeLevel` will be about 322,000, which is 12,600 drops for a
+  * Continuing the example above, if ledger consensus completes with only those 20 transactions, and all of those transactions paid the minimum required fee at each step, the limit will be adjusted from 6 to 24, and the `lastLedgerMedianFeeLevel` will be about 322,000, which is 12,600 drops for a
   [reference transaction](#reference-transaction).
-  * This will cause the first 21 transactions only require 10 drops, but the 22nd transaction will require a level of about 355,000 or about 13,800 drops.
+  * This will only require 10 drops for the first 25 transactions, but the 26th transaction will require a level of about 349,150 or about 13,649 drops.

 * This example assumes a cold-start scenario, with a single, possibly malicious, user willing to pay arbitrary amounts to get transactions